Thenemex/NemexLib/README.md

 - "Ready-To-Extend" code for Logger, Configuration, Integrations and OreDict
 - Utility classes for finding modded Items & Blocks in the forge registry
 - Utility code for making Deep Copies of ItemStacks, with editable stackSize/amount
-- A new API for Thaumcraft, making easier to add Tabs, Research, and edit Research Pages
+- A new API for Thaumcraft, making easier to add/refresh Tabs, edit Research, edit Research Pages
 - A class named AResearch, containing a lot of stuff for easier Research creation
 - A class named Aspects, allowing for easier AspectList creation
 - A class named JarMaker, helping for easier ItemStack of Jars filled with Essentia
 - Full code for Adding, Finding & Removing recipes for Vanilla and Thaumcraft 4
   - Supported recipes : IRecipe, OreDict, Arcane, Crucible and Infusion
 - A collection of new useful exceptions mostly related to Thaumcraft stuff
-- An in-game chat command for finding researches associated to Crucible recipes (/nemexlib ...)
+- Multiple useful in-game chat commands (/nemexlib help)
-  - The search will be done from the recipe output, compared to the item typed in the command
+  - Find research associated with recipes : The search will be done from the recipe output, compared to the item typed in the command
+  - Get held item NBT : Will return the NBT tags associated with the held in the hand of the player
   - Compatible with tab auto-completion for all fields + error/typos handling with feedback messages

 ### Licence :